d-bl/inkscape-bobbinlace/Home.md

-*Welcome to the wiki for the bobbin lace related pugins for InkScape*

-A collection of plugins by various authors.
+_A collection of plugins for InkScape for bobbin lace by various authors._

 ## Installation